 Kayne Anderson BDC

-Kayne Anderson BDC, Inc. (“KABDC”) and Kayne DL, 2021, Inc. (“KDL”) were formed to make investments in middle-market companies and commenced operations on February 5, 2021 and December 16, 2021, respectively.
-KABDC and KDL are externally managed, closed-end, non-diversified management investment companies that have each elected to be regulated as a business development company (“BDC”) under the Investment Company Act of 1940 (the “1940 Act”).
+Kayne Anderson BDC, Inc. (“KBDC”) and Kayne DL, 2021, Inc. (“KDL”) were formed to make investments in middle-market companies and commenced operations on February 5, 2021 and December 16, 2021, respectively.
+KBDC and KDL are externally managed, closed-end, non-diversified management investment companies that have each elected to be regulated as a business development company (“BDC”) under the Investment Company Act of 1940, as amended (the “1940 Act”).

 Investment Objective and Strategy

-KABDC’s and KDL’s investment objectives are to generate current income and, to a lesser extent, capital appreciation primarily through debt investments in middle-market companies.
-We intend to achieve our investment objective by investing primarily in first lien senior secured, unitranche, and split-lien loans to privately held middle-market companies.
+KBDC’s and KDL’s investment objectives are to generate current income and, to a lesser extent, capital appreciation.
+We intend to achieve our investment objective by investing primarily in first lien senior secured loans, with a secondary focus on unitranche and split-lien loans to middle market companies.

 Directors and Executive Officers